enrike/ehu-abstractions/readme.txt

 - video does not bang on loop when go_to
 - fix bypass in picture object. should go back to original image when bypass goes off
 - movement2 objet, pix_blob abs for color track
-- track abstraction anadir rectangulo de referencia dentro de la abstraccion

 -- Aknowledgements --
 The EHU library is supported by the Fine Arts college at the UPV/EHU Public University of the Basque Country (Euskal Herriko Universitatea, hence the name EHU) http://www.ehu.es.
-It has been developed in collaboration with Josu Rekalde from the Arte y Tecnologia Department
+It is developed in collaboration with Josu Rekalde from the Arte y Tecnologia Department